Stochastic Modelling of Symmetric Positive Definite Material Tensors: Introduction

-For second-order spatial tensors the spatial group reduction completely determines the eigenvector transformation of the associated SPD matrix, whereas for e.g.\ for fourth-order tensors there is an iso-spectral sub-group in the relevant Lie group of orthogonal transformations, cf.\ e.g.\ \cite{silvestrov_spectral_2016, malyarenko_random_2017, altenbach_tensor_2018, malyarenko_tensor-valued_2019}, which determines the eigen-strain distribution in the relevant elasticity class \cite{nye_physical_1984, cowin_identification_1987, cowMehr1995, malgrange_symmetry_2014, bona_coordinate-free_2007}.
+\rvsi{The second use of group theory is in the material symmetry induced group reduction \cite{faessStiefel1992} ---introducing as many zeros in the tensor as possible through spatial rotations, or, equivalently, through reflections \cite{Cowin2013}.
+This well-known subject defines the different symmetry classes \cite{Cowin2013, malyarenko_tensor-valued_2019}.} For second-order spatial tensors this spatial group reduction completely determines the eigenvector transformation of the associated SPD matrix \rvsi{into classes defined by the number of degenerate or coinciding eigenvalues}, whereas for e.g.\ for fourth-order tensors there is an iso-spectral sub-group in the relevant Lie group of orthogonal transformations, cf.\ e.g.\ \cite{silvestrov_spectral_2016, malyarenko_random_2017, altenbach_tensor_2018, malyarenko_tensor-valued_2019}, which determines the eigen-strain distribution in the relevant elasticity class \cite{nye_physical_1984, cowin_identification_1987, cowMehr1995, malgrange_symmetry_2014, bona_coordinate-free_2007}.
 This is one more reason to confine ourselves here initially to second-order spatial tensors for the sake of brevity and simplicity of exposition, the corresponding more involved results for fourth-order spatial tensors (i.e.\ elasticity tensors) will be published elsewhere.

 The spectral decomposition of a random SPD matrix has thus two components, the SPD diagonal matrix of eigenvalues and the orthogonal orientation matrix.
 In particular---as will be shown---this allows the independent control of the strength (or size or norm) of the tensor and of its directional properties.
-Both components may be random, and thus random orthogonal matrices have some relevance here as well \cite{mardia_directional_2000, jammalamadaka_topics_2001, Mezzadri2007}.
-Thus the spectral decomposition will lead to a representation on a product of Lie algebras---the orthogonal matrices and the positive definite diagonal ones.
-The Euclidean structure on their joint Lie algebra---the direct sum of the skew-symmetric and diagonal matrices---may be mapped onto a product Riemannian structure on the product manifold of the two Lie groups which represents the SPD matrices.
+Both components may be random, and thus random orthogonal matrices have some relevance here as well \cite{mardia_directional_2000, jammalamadaka_topics_2001, Mezzadri2007, Grigoriu2016}. \rvsi{The manifold of SPD matrices may thus be modelled on the product of the two Lie groups \cite{JungSchwartzmanGroisser2015, GroisserJungSchwartzman2017, groissJungSchwman2017} of orthogonal and of positive diagonal matrices, and ultimately on their Lie algebras---the vector space of skew-symmetric and the space of diagonal matrices.
+A somewhat similar approach is also explored in \cite{Grigoriu2016}, where rotation angles are used for the representation of rotations, which is one way to parametrise the Lie algebra of skew matrices.
+Here the well-known Rodrigues formula will be used for that purpose.}